galiarmero/galiarmero.dev/content/blog/getting-started-with-gatsby-fast-and-slow/index.md

 As you click the properties in Explorer, the query is already being formed.
 You just have to hit the 'Play' ▶️ button to execute the query.

 As expected, the list of file nodes are empty.
 This is because `content/blog` has no files yet.
-It's the directory where `gatsby-source-filesystem` is looking, because we said so in `gatsby-config.js`.
+It's the directory where `gatsby-source-filesystem` is looking, because we declared so in `gatsby-config.js`.

 Let's add a Markdown file in `content/blog` and name it `first-post.md`.